OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Testbed Evaluation

 \section{Testbed Evaluation}

-\textbf{Setup.} We conducted experiments on a physical testbed with H800 servers to validate the effectiveness of \sys's compute scheduler.
-We use Megatron-LM~\cite{shoeybi2019megatron} as the training framework and a vLLM-based~\cite{kwon2023vllm} backend for generation.
+\textbf{Setup.} We conducted experiments on an H800 testbed with servers interconnected by an 8$\times$200Gbps RDMA network with a rail-optimized topology to validate the effectiveness of \sys's compute scheduler.
+Adapted from veRL~\cite{sheng2025verl}, we use Megatron-LM~\cite{shoeybi2019megatron} as the training framework and a vLLM-based~\cite{kwon2023vllm} backend for generation.

-\textbf{Baselines.} We compare the performance of \sys against the following baselines in one-step asynchronous RL paradigm: \begin{itemize}[leftmargin=*] \item \textbf{veRL-TO.} This baseline prioritizes data parallelism to maximize the number of concurrent generation instances. \item \textbf{veRL-LO.} This baseline maximizes tensor model parallelism ($TP=8$) for each generation instance to minimize latency. \item \textbf{Partial-rollout (PR).} An extension of veRL-TO, this approach enables partial rollouts, allowing a single response to be processed across two consecutive model versions.
+\textbf{Baselines.} We compare \sys against the following baselines of one-step asynchronous RL: \begin{itemize}[leftmargin=*] \item \textbf{veRL-TO.} This baseline prioritizes DP to maximize the number of concurrent generation instances, tuning the DP-TP combination through a parameter sweep (TP = 1, 2, 4, 8) to achieve the best overall performance. \item \textbf{veRL-LO.} This baseline maximizes TP=8 for each generation instance to minimize latency. \item \textbf{Partial-rollout (PR).} An extension of veRL-TO, this approach enables partial rollouts, allowing a single response to be processed across two consecutive model versions.
 In this mode, a response can be truncated at one step and resumed in a subsequent step, though this may introduce greater staleness.

 \end{itemize}